 - (2) Description of the requirement, including key dates (e.g., anticipated solicitation date, anticipated award date); - (3) Date(s) of acquisition review(s); and - (4) Any other important information. - (c) Approval.
-Acquisitions and contract actions requiring SPE review or approval shall be sent to spe.request@gsa.gov and include the following information; - (1) Description of the requirement, action required, and due date; - (2) The document(s) requiring SPE review or approval; - (3) Evidence of Service-level concurrences; - (4) Evidence of legal concurrence; - (5) Evidence of other applicable concurrences where applicable (e.g., category manager and OSDBU); - (6) Supporting attachments, if applicable; and - (7) Any other important information. - (d) Participants.
-Acquisition reviews involving the SPE are to include key members of the acquisition team as well as the following participants: - (1) SPE or authorized designee; - (2) Head of the contracting activity or authorized designee; - (3) Office of Small and Disadvantaged Business Utilization; and - (4) Other key stakeholders (e.g., GSA Office of Information Technology for GSA-funded technology acquisitions).
+Acquisitions and contract actions requiring SPE review or approval shall be sent to spe.request@gsa.gov and include the following information; - (1) Description of the requirement, action required, and due date; - (2) The document(s) requiring SPE review or approval; - (3) Evidence of Service-level concurrences; - (4) Evidence of legal concurrence; - (5) Supporting attachments, if applicable; and - (6) Any other important information. - (d) Participants.
+Acquisition reviews involving the SPE are to include key members of the acquisition team as well as the following participants: - (1) SPE or authorized designee; - (2) Head of the contracting activity or authorized designee; - (3) Office of Small Business Utilization; and - (4) Other key stakeholders (e.g., GSA Office of Information Technology for GSA-funded technology acquisitions).